ogc1231/comprehensible-spanish-frontend/README.md

 ### `MoreDropdown.js`

-The `MoreDropdown` component, provides a dropdown menu represented by the three dots (`...`), visible on any content, where a user respectively the owner of an object, can edit it.
+The `MoreDropdown` component, provides a dropdown menu represented by three vertical dots visible on any content, only to the owner of a resource, comment or profile , can edit it.
 On the profile the users can use the dropdown to access edit profile, change username and change password.
 On a resource created by the user the dropdown provides access to edit resource and delete resource.
 On a comment made by the user the dropdown has the options of edit or delete comment.

 - **ThreeDots**: This is a custom toggle for the dropdown menu.
 The use of `React.forwardRef` ensures that the dropdown gets access to the DOM for positioning.